The Universe

 Predictability

 We have seen that local processes can lead to global patterns and organized behavior.
 Each of these processes is deterministic.
 If nature just proceeds by small deterministic steps, does that mean that the result is predictable?
 In particular, if humans really consist just of cells that follow simple processes, are human actions predictable?These are difficult questions to answer.
 We first observe that organized local behavior does not always lead to organized global behavior.
 It can also lead to very chaotic global behavior.
 To see this, consider again the cellular automata.
 These automata can draw very beautiful patterns on the checkboard, but they can also create entirely “random” chaotic patterns that show no regularity or organization whatsoever.
 They are just arbitrary dots of black and white.
-Thus, local organization does not necessarily lead to global organization 26.
+Thus, local organization does not necessarily lead to global organization124.

 Who can say where the road goes?